immcantation/presto/docs/examples/assembly.rst

 The typical way to assemble paired-end reads is via *de novo* assembly using the :program:`align` subcommand of :ref:`AssemblePairs`.
-However, some sequences with long CDR3 regions may fail to assemble due to insufficient, or completely absent, overlap between the mate-pairs.
+However, some sequences with long CDR3 regions may fail to assemble due to insufficient or completely absent overlaps between the mate-pairs.
 The :program:`reference` or :program:`sequential` subcommands can be used to assemble mate-pairs that do not overlap using the ungapped V-segment references sequences as a guide.

-To handle such sequence in two separate steps, a normal :program:`align` command would be performed first.
+To handle such sequences in two separate steps, a normal :program:`align` command would be performed first.
 The :option:`--failed <AssemblePairs align --failed>` argument is added so that the reads failing *de novo* alignment are output to separate files::